AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/apps-and-modules/google-docs-modules.md

 When you configure [!DNL Google Docs] modules, [!UICONTROL Workfront Fusion] displays the fields listed below.
 Along with these, additional [!DNL Google Docs] fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
-For more information, see [information from one module to another](/help/workfront-fusion/create-scenarios/map-data/map-data-from-one-to-another.md).
+For more information, see [Map information from one module to another](/help/workfront-fusion/create-scenarios/map-data/map-data-from-one-to-another.md).

 ![](assets/map-toggle-350x74.png)